willbrooker/news-analytics-dashboard/README.md

-# News Analytics Dashboard with Airflow and Streamlit
+# News Analytics Dashboard with Airflow

 This project is a comprehensive data pipeline that extracts, processes, analyzes, and visualizes news articles using Apache Airflow and Streamlit.
 The pipeline includes sentiment analysis using a pre-trained RoBERTa model and provides an interactive dashboard for exploring the results.